History of Power in Ancient Rome

 Experience the History of Power in Ancient Rome with WisdomMaps: The Future of the Past!

-The history of power in ancient Rome focuses on its evolution from an elective monarchy to a democratic republic.
+Our digital history of power in ancient Rome begins with an elective monarchy that became a democratic republic.
 From there, it grew into an autocratic and often capricious dictatorship during the Empire.
 By dint of military conquest and cultural and linguistic assimilation, the Empire extended throughout the Mediterranean, Egypt and Greece, southern and most of western Europe, and much of the Near Eastern lands of Anatolia, the Levant, Mesopotamia, and Arabia.
 The empire came to include the contiguous lands and cultures of ancient Greece and Rome, which intermingled and became known as the Classical or Greco-Roman world.

 Romans contributed much to many fields.
 The Romance languages derived from Latin, which included an extensive literary corpus of Roman philosophy, politics, and governance.
 Its feats of architecture and engineering endure to the present day.
 The foremost examples of these include Rome’s extensive system of aqueducts and roads and erected countless monuments, palaces, and facilities such as the public baths and the Coliseum.
 Rome created the largest military force in history and a system of republican government that would inspire the founding of republics in the United States and France.
 What’s more, modern Western law draws many of its precepts from Rome.